redtoad/python-amazon-product-api/docs/why.rst

   This module seems to be the most widely used.
 It hasn't been updated however in quite some time.
 A fork of this project is maintained `here <http://bitbucket.org/johnpaulett/pyaws>`_.

+- In October 2008 David Jane started `pyecs <http://code.google.com/p/pyecs/>`_
+  after stumbling accross pyamazon.
+He decided that "a new, more class and iterator-oriented approach would be better."
+However, it only supports a subset.
+Last commit was in November 2008.

 - There is a `clever hack <http://jjinux.blogspot.com/2009/06/python-amazon-product-advertising-api.html>`_ using `boto <http://code.google.com/p/boto/>`_ to create the URL, although